-Once activated, the set-up of the EOC is the responsibility of the EOC Coordinator.
-An EOC Activation plan will be updated to guide staff in how to complete the process.
+Once activated, the set-up of the EOC is the responsibility of the Logistics Section.
+An EOC Activation plan will be updated by the Emergency Services Program to guide staff in how to complete the process.

 4.3 EOC Staffing